open-learning-exchange/open-learning-exchange.github.io/pages/internorientation.md

 Every time you comment on an issue or review a pull request, message those involved on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) with a link to the issue / pull request.
 Also if you find any issue with a pull request, do not forget to use the `Request changes` option when creating your review.
 ### Merging a pull request
 If there are no issues remaining with a pull request, and at least two people have approved the pull request it can be merged, provided that there are no changes requested by another intern.
-When you go to merge the pull request, select Squash Merge, and remove all of the commit message, and make sure the commit title is clear and short.
-You can write “(fixes issue #)” and it will automatically close the issue that the pull request solves.
+When you go to merge the pull request, select Squash Merge, and **remove all of the commit message, and make sure the commit title is clear and short.** You can write “(fixes issue #)” and it will automatically close the issue that the pull request solves.
 If you forget, just manually go to the issue and close it, linking to the merged pull request.

 Every time you merge a pull request, message the author on [Gitter in the chat room](https://gitter.im/open-learning-exchange/chat), make sure you include a link to the pull request and commit id.

-**Note:** *Before merging the pull request make sure commit description messages to be empty inorder to reduce the Garbage.
-And also make sure the title is short and precise.*

 ### Using Waffle.io
 [Waffle.io](https://waffle.io/ole-vi/BeLL-Apps) is what OLE uses to manage the BeLL app project.
 Its another way to see what needs to be done, what needs to be reviewed, what you need to work on, and what others are working on.
 You should be added when you become an intern, but if not message someone and they will add you to the Waffle.io page.